prevention-icon

 How to Get Rid of Carpet Beetles Permanently

-When natural methods aren’t enough, professional treatment may be necessary to manage carpet beetles completely.
+When natural methods aren’t enough, professional treatment may be necessary to get rid of carpet beetles completely.
 Here’s a multi-step approach that can help:

 1. Identify and Remove Sources